The world of PPC advertising is everchanging. But its future lies in automation and Adzooma is at hand to show you how in this helpful guide.

 The best way to find out what works for you is by trying it.
 It’s that simple.

 Which is why we let users try Adzooma for free to see how we can work for you.

 As we’ve outlined before, our platform is designed to save you time and effort managing your PPC advertising.
-Compatible with Google Ads and Facebook (with more on their way) you can use Adzooma to:
+Compatible with Google , Microsoft and Facebook ads you can use Adzooma to:

 - Keep track of all your accounts in one place.

 - Create custom reports in minutes with your own logo.